Calling Test

 What Waiting Is Not

+It is not punishment.
 If you are waiting, that does not mean God is angry with you.
 Job waited.
 David waited.
 Jesus waited 30 years before beginning His ministry.
-None of them were being punished.
+None of them was being punished.

+It is not abandonment.
 God's silence is not His absence.
-When God feels silent, He is often closer than ever — working behind the scenes in ways you cannot perceive.
+When God feels silent, He is often closer than ever, working behind the scenes in ways you cannot perceive.

 Waiting requires strength.
 It is not passive.